OpaceDigitalAgency/stories/docs/comprehensive-system-architecture.md

 1. **API Client** (`src/lib/api.ts`):
    - Handles all communication with the backend API
-   - Manages authentication tokens
-   - Implements error handling and retry logic
+   - Implements error handling
    - Provides typed interfaces for API responses
+   - Maps API response fields to component props
+   - Supports flat data structure from API
+   - Includes resource-specific fetch functions for each content type

 2. **Page Components**:
    - Each page is an Astro component that fetches data and renders content